liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 Dockbar and clicking *My Sites* &rarr; *Nose-ster*.

 We'll use the *Community* page you created earlier in the chapter.
-Navigate to the *Community* page and select *Manage* &rarr; *Page* from the Dockbar.
+Navigate to the *Community* page and select the *Add* button from the left palette and then the *Page* tab.

-This screen should now be familiar to you but let's recap.
+This screen's options should look familiar to you from previous sections, but let's briefly go through how to create a new page:

-The Page tab allows you to:
+The Page interface allows you to:

-- Change the name of the page
+- Give the name of the page
-- Enter HTML code for the title
-- Choose the page type
 - Hide the page from the theme navigation
-- Define a friendly URL to the page
+- Choose the page template
-- Choose an icon to be displayed
+- Link to another website
-- Choose a frame target for the page
+- Link to another page in the current site
 - Copy an existing page

-You can also enter custom meta tags or JavaScript to the page if you're a web developer.
-Additionally, if you click the *Permissions* button, you can define which users, groups, roles or organizations can view or edit the page.
+When you select *Add Page* at the bottom of the menu, your new page will appear on the navigation menu of your site.
+You can drag the page names to their correct order as you see fit.

+You can also create new pages from the Site Pages interface.
+Navigate to Site Administration &rarr; *Site Pages*.
+If you navigate to *Public Pages* or *Private Pages* on your site hierarchy, you'll notice the *Add Page* button, which we discussed earlier in the chapter.
+If you navigate to a specific site, you'll notice the *Add Child Page* button.

-The Children tab lets you create child pages underneath the page you've selected.
+The *Add Child Page* lets you create child pages underneath the page you've selected.
 You can nest pages as deep as you like but for every page below the top level hierarchy you must provide navigation to it via a Navigation or Breadcrumb portlet, at least with most themes (including the default).
 Developers can create themes which have cascading menu bars which show the full hierarchy.
 Some examples of that are in Liferay's plugin repositories.

-For now, click *Return to full page*.
+For now, click the back arrow.
 You should be able to define and manage pages in Liferay at this point so let's look at what you'd put on a page.

 #### Adding Portlets to a Page